Film base: Nitrate

-In the literature of photography "nitrate" is used as a synonym for the chemical nitrocellulose.
+In the literature of photography, "nitrate" is used as a synonym for the chemical nitrocellulose.
 It is also referred to as "cellulose nitrate".
 Nitrocellulose is guncotton, the first replacement propellant for gun powder in firearms.

 Film stock with a nitrate base was the first transparent flexible plasticized base commercially available, thanks to celluloid developments by John Carbutt, Hannibal Goodwin, and Eastman Kodak in the 1880s.
 Eastman was the first to manufacture the film stock for public sale, in 1889.
 Unfortunately, nitrate also had the serious drawback of being extremely flammable, the characteristic that made it a suitable substitute for gunpowder.
 It gradually decomposes producing a flammable gas, becomes sticky and, at a late stage of decomposition, the film oozes a gooey fluid, ultimately leading the substance to become dust.
-As this happened, the possibility of auto-ignition increased further.
+As this occurs, the possibility of auto-ignition increases further.

 Projection booth fires were not uncommon in the early decades of cinema if a film managed to be exposed to too much heat while passing through the projector's film gate, and several incidents of this type resulted in audience deaths by flame, smoke, or the resulting stampede.
 An accidental fire caused by the film jamming in the gate formed a significant plot point in the movie Cinema Paradiso (1988).